 ‘There’s this local businessman who had some kind of vendetta against Everard on account of his daughter.’
 Burton squinted at her notes, clearly finding the entire topic distasteful.
 ‘He felt the TV pilot made her out to be a… half-witted slag.’

 ‘Name?’
 Markham already felt a headache building behind his temples.

 ‘Mark Harvison, sir.’
 Burton looked apologetic.
 ‘You may remember him from the Citizens-Police Liaison Committee.’

 Oh God, only too well.
 Florid Colonel Blimp type.
 Champing at the bit to portray Bromgrove CID as a complete waste of space.

 Burton cleared her throat nervously, which could only portend more bad news.

 ‘Er, finally sir, there’s Shay Conteh,’ she said.

-‘Got to the Commonwealth Games Boxing Finals,’ Carruthers interposed eagerly.
-‘Doing an MA in Sports Science at Bromgrove Uni, sir.
-Big on equality and all that… the Gazette interviewed him about body fascism and women being commoditised.’
+‘Got to the Commonwealth Games boxing finals,’ Carruthers interposed eagerly.
+‘Doing an MA in sports science at Bromgrove Uni, sir.
+Big on equality and all that… the Gazette interviewed him about sexism and women being commoditised.’

-God oh God.
+Damn and triple damn.
 That’s all he needed.
-A load of lefty do-gooders gagging to portray Bromgrove as some kind of ghastly neanderthal backwater where discrimination and social oppression were rife.
+A bunch of liberal do-gooders gagging to portray Bromgrove as some kind of ghastly neanderthal backwater where discrimination and social oppression were rife.
 The hits just kept on coming….

 ‘Presumably Mr Conteh wasn’t happy about Gino Everard’s endorsement of bridal patriarchy,’ he said flatly.